ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/powershell-windows-endpoint-triage-and-system-inspection/workflow-execution.md

-# Workflow Execution — Windows Endpoint Triage and System Inspection Using PowerShell
+# Windows Endpoint Triage and System Inspection Using PowerShell

 ---